filiph/filiphnet/src/flutter-performance/pages/020 Performance speed efficiency.md

 Today, though, most computing is different.
 You expect your pocket computer to update a multi-megapixel screen at least 60 times per second while it's also decoding an animated gif meme on the background.
 Most computation comes in very short bursts between frames, not in multi-minute batches.

+This is why we also need to talk about jank.

+## Jank

+In computing, "jank" means perceptible pause in the smooth rendering of an app's user interface.[^jank_videogames] If your app renders at 60 frames per second, and then suddenly freezes for a moment, that's jank.

+[^jank_videogames]: Don't confuse with the meaning of "jank" in videogames, where it's about game mechanics that break immersion or disrupt play.

+Technically speaking, jank isn't a "bug", in the traditional sense.
+The app still works — it just isn't rendering as smoothly as we'd like to.
+But jank _can_ lead to user error, and it definitely leads to frustration and the perception of low quality.

-Our tools and our thinking sometime haven't caught up to this new reality.
-So many people on the internet stress over the wrong kind of performance.
+That's why any discussion about performance must include jank.
+We're not in the 1980s anymore.
+Our tools and our thinking sometimes haven't caught up to this new reality, though.
+Many people on the internet stress over the wrong kind of performance.
 They write and publish benchmarks as if we were all still living in the mainframe days.

-Tight loops that run for
+## Perception

+But it gets deeper than just jank.
+In one of the later chapters of this book, we'll talk about the _perception_ of performance.
+Because it's absolutely possible to have a performant app that feels sluggish.
+And it's also possible to have an app with occasional, well-placed jank that nevertheless feels snappy and smooth.

+Perception, in this case, is _everything._

 ==TODO: finish chapter==

+---

 %% ==XXX START HERE==

-TODO: This is also when all our tools were built — so we make benchmarks and use perf tools.

-TODO: We're not building batch programs, Perception

-### Memory consumption
+## Memory consumption

 TODO: Take too much memory, and you degrade the system's performance or even kill your own app.
 TODO: Also, more memory means more GC pauses.

-### Performance
+## Performance

 TODO: the most fluffy but also the goal
  %%